panva/jose/docs/key/generate_key_pair/interfaces/GenerateKeyPairOptions.md

 • `optional` **extractable?**: `boolean`

-The value to use as [SubtleCrypto.generateKey](https://developer.mozilla.org/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
-Default is false.
+Whether the private key is extractable.
+Defaults to false; the public key is always extractable.

 #### Example